pain relief · posture work · ease of movement

 I don't offer any magic and can't guarantee results.
 If you're in chronic pain you've probably been through more than enough disappointments in seeking effective healthcare; you wait to hear a realistic yet hopeful attitude.
 So, you're welcome.
 Here's the frontside: I rarely see a case in which we can't make a meaningful and lasting improvement in chronic pain through bodywork and/or through learning about the body through the special lens that trained hands plus extra eyes and ears provide.

-I'm here for the project of discovering what works for you--through bodywork, individual coaching or classes on self-care strategy and techniques, health advocacy, and healthcare navigation including referral to the best local healthcare providers I know.
-I also collect the best and most pertinent information I come across on areas of special interest, which you can access here and which you may have to beg off hearing about if we have better things to focus on.
+I'm here for the project of discovering what works for you--through bodywork, individual coaching & advocacy, or group classes on self-care strategy and techniques.
+A main agenda if it's right for you is to help you get to the best local healthcare providers I know with specialized understanding of how to work with often marginalized, invisible, and poorly understood conditions.
+I also collect the best and most pertinent information I come across on areas of special interest, which you can access here, in hopes of shortcutting anyone else to solutions that took me years to find.
 I specialize in helping clients relieve chronic pain and functional challenges due to:

 headaches or migraines